The Oxford University Media Society, in its current form, has a relatively short history.

 These speakers included: Amanda Berry OBE; John Witherow; Jeremy Paxman; Peter Bazalgette; David Abraham; Libby Purves; Danny Cohen; John McAndrew; Andrew Mullins; Peter Fincham; Sir Martin Sorrell; Paul Kenyon; and Will Hutton.

-Unfortunately, the previous media society was poorly managed for its last few years, and has thus been inactive since around 2014, leaving Oxford students with no society or association that brings people together to learn and develop their interest in journalism, broadcasting, or media studies.
+Unfortunately, the previous media society was poorly managed for its last few years, and has thus been inactive since around 2014, leaving Oxford students with no society or association that brings people together to learn and develop their interest in journalism, broadcasting, and media studies.

 We hope that you can join us and be a part of our history.